 - Tree roots (most common)

 - Bathroom products

 - Broken pipes

 With tree roots, their main source of nutrients is water.
-With sewer lines being underground, tree roots can aggressively grow into older lines in search of water.
-As a result, your sewer lines will get choked with roots and even break, leading to an expensive repair.
+With sewer lines being underground, tree roots can aggressively grow into older sewer lines in search of water.
+As a result, your sewer lines will get choked with roots and the sewer line could even break, leading to an expensive repair.